UH-SERG/TrojanedCM/poisoning-tools/defect_devign/variable-renaming/README.md

 # Variable Renaming Code Poisoner Tool for Defect Detection

-This program does variable rename poisoning, a rule-based poisoning strategy [(Li et al, 2022)](https://arxiv.org/abs/2210.17029), in code snippets obtained from the Defect Detection C dataset available at https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection#download-and-preprocess
+This program does variable rename poisoning, a rule-based poisoning strategy, a widely used strategy in code model backdooring literature.
+This tool applies the technique to code snippets obtained from the Devign Defect Detection C dataset available at https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection#download-and-preprocess

 ## Example